Tatwi/RocketTux/README.md

 #### Milestones
 - Vesion 0.0: Prototype converted into a real project.
 - Vesion 0.1: Basic world generation and player movement, and day/night art.
 - Vesion 0.2: Complete player, level generation, and entity spawning mechanics.
+- Vesion 0.2.5: Playable basic game with usable UI.
 - Vesion 0.3: Complete the sprites, tiles, the enemy game mechanics, and the game sounds.
 - Vesion 0.4: Create all the level themes and level sections.
 - Vesion 0.5: In level UI completion.
 Loot and inventory mechanics.